 Cruelty and neglect occur in both rural and urban areas, at the hands of all genders, all ages, all cultures, ethnicities and socio-economic classes.
 Cruelty and neglect take many forms and no animal species is immune to it.

-SPCA New Zealand's mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
-However, every year SPCA continues to care for thousands of lost, abandoned, injured or abused animals.
-Our Inspectors attend hundreds of animal emergencies and investigate thousands of animal welfare related complaints.
+SPCA's mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
+However, every year SPCA continues to care for over 41,000 abandoned, injured or abused animals.
+SPCA Inspectors attend hundreds of animal emergencies and investigate thousands of animal welfare related complaints.
 The figures clearly highlight the need in our communities for education and experiences to break cycles of cruelty.

 SPCA’s new education strategy is based on evidence from international research in the field of Animal Welfare Education.
 This research highlights that the most effective time to provide this type of programme is between 7 and 12 years of age, therefore our initial strategy is designed for primary and intermediate schools.
 With this evidence in mind, young people also have the potential to disseminate new habits effectively among the rest of the population.